johanesalxd/dataflow-kafka-bq-examples/README.md

 ## Features

 *   **Java-based:** A reliable and robust implementation using the Java SDK.
+*   **Multi-Branch Processing:** Single pipeline with three parallel processing branches for different use cases.
+*   **Beam SQL Integration:** Real-time SQL aggregations with external query files for easy maintenance.
-*   **Simplified Configuration:** All configuration is handled in the `run.sh` script, making it easy to get started.
+*   **Simplified Configuration:** All configuration is handled in the deployment scripts, making it easy to get started.
-*   **Partitioned BigQuery Table:** The pipeline writes to a time-partitioned BigQuery table, which is a best practice for managing large datasets.
+*   **Partitioned BigQuery Tables:** All pipelines write to time-partitioned BigQuery tables, which is a best practice for managing large datasets.
 *   **Clean and Simple Code:** The code is well-structured and easy to understand, making it a great starting point for more complex pipelines.
+*   **Flexible Schema Management:** Support for both structured and generic schemas with automatic table creation.